jakhax/ms-thursday-speaker-10-jan-2019/README.md

 - Becoming an `expert` in most computer science fields takes time so you are better off enjoying the journey.
 - Learning something by actually building it is a great way of learning, want to learn how the linux kernel works? well build your own.
 Check this repo out:[Build-your-own-x](https://github.com/danistefanovic/build-your-own-x)
 - Maybe learning a low level language like C or Assembly helps understanding computers.

+## Uncaught ReferenceError: fact is not defined.
+- At the time of the presentation the cost of a [rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe) was $45 not $350!! as I mentioned.

 ## Contributing
 - Incase theres anything you feel should be made clear or added to this documentation then dont hesitate to contact us.